jahvi/post-category-filter/README.txt

 == Description ==

-This plugins allows you to quickly filter post categories as you type.
+Post Category Filter allows you to filter through your post categories and custom taxonomies by adding a search box on top of the term lists.

+The lists will update live as you type with only the relevant results based on your search query.

+= Want to contribute? =

+You can follow the [Github repository](https://github.com/jahvi/post-category-filter) and submit issues or pull requests.

 == Installation ==